therightjon/solara-visual-mapper/README.md

 ## Known Limitations

-- **CORS Restrictions**: Dev server mode may not support click-to-code navigation due to cross-origin security policies.
-Use `data-code-id` attributes in your source code for best results.
+- **Dev Server CORS Restrictions**: Due to browser same-origin policies, the extension cannot access iframe content from external dev servers (e.g., `http://localhost:3000`).
+This means:
+  - **Cursor-to-element highlighting will NOT work** in devServer mode
+  - **Click-to-code navigation will NOT work** in devServer mode
+  - Dev server mode is useful for visual-only preview
+  - **Recommendation**: Use **currentFile** mode during development or **staticHtml** mode for compiled output to get full bidirectional highlighting functionality

+- **Multiline Attribute Position**: When the cursor is on a middle line of a multiline tag (on an attribute line, not the line with `<tagName`), highlighting may not work.
+Move your cursor to the opening tag line or attribute value for best results.

 - **Approximate Matching**: The extension uses simple regex-based parsing.
 Complex or minified code may not map accurately.